-The school organisation allows for each year group to have a 'team around the child' with 4 teachers per year group (Rec - Year 6) and teaching assistants.
+The school organisation allows for each year group to have a 'team around the child'.
 Work is differentiated and groups are supported at the appropriate levels to provide specific, targeted interventions.
 As is highlighted below, there are numerous strategies that are used throughout the school.
 There is also flexibility to provide support across year groups if it would benefit an individual child or group.

 Daily in-class support with TA

 Quality First Teaching Small group Maths and English support

 1:1 tuition

 BLAST

 NELI

 Numeracy Interventions

 Speech and Language Support

 Additional resources to support learning

 Differentiated curriculum

 Vulnerable Support Manager

 Wave 2 Outreach Support

 Inclusion Support

 SENDCo support

 CAMHs

 Educational Psychologist

 Wave 3 Hearing/ Visual Services

 Occupational Therapy